 It was April in 2014, and my wife and I desperately needed a holiday.
 We were tired of the beach, though, and so we decided to head up into the mountains.
-After casting about a bit, we decided on Kalimpong in West Bengal, where we could stay as guests of the army, and where my wife could re-live some fond childhood memories.
+After casting about a bit, we decided on Kalimpong in West Bengal, where my wife could re-live some fond childhood memories.
 Here are six great experiences we discovered while we were in Kalimpong.

 By the time we got to Deolo Hill, it was overcast, cold and drizzling, with the clouds enveloping the entire hill.
 The park at the top of the hill has lots of viewpoints with different views of Kalimpong and its surroundings, all of which were obscured by the low clouds.
 Despite this, it was still loads of fun exploring the hill’s park through the fog and drizzle with prayer flags flapping in the wind overhead, and admiring the construction of a local’s house built on the steep slope of the valley.
 And when we had had enough, we warmed ourselves with some tea at the Deolo Tourist Lodge on the hilltop.

 That evening, our last in Kalimpong, we decided to check out the slightly upmarket Café Refuel, despite the locals telling us they don’t serve food.
 It turned out that they serve European cuisine, which the locals of course don’t consider ‘food’!
 We were pleasantly surprised when we got there.
-The place has a nice, modern automotive theme, with sundry bits of cars and bikes woven into the décor—including what could have been the twin of King Thai’s BMW motorcycle, only better maintained.
-The apple pie and fudge brownie were very good, and we spent a pleasant half hour discussing Kalimpong and life with Moa, the café’s owner.
+The place has a nice, modern automotive theme, with sundry bits of cars and bikes woven into the décor.
+There’s also what could be the twin of King Thai’s BMW motorcycle, only better maintained.
+We ordered the apple pie and fudge brownie, both of which were very good.
+We also spent a pleasant half hour discussing Kalimpong and life with Moa, the café’s owner.

 - While driving to Kalimpong from Bagdogra, stop for lunch before the road really begins to climb.
 There are almost no restaurants to be found after.
 Expect only modest Bengali-style food, though.